UNSW-Data-Soc/unsw-data-soc.github.io/_publications/careers-guide.md

     We've got useful rundowns of the data industry landscape,  practical tips on job searching, as well as insider info from sponsors and students alike.
     <br><br>
-    If you're looking for a place to start, some extra information, and some guidance from experienced professionals, have a check out of Careers Guide!
+    If you're looking for a place to start, some extra information, and some guidance from experienced professionals, have a check out of our  Careers Guide!
     <br><br>
 document: https://drive.google.com/file/d/1UxawlBq1DEiQHvhcnZNUQwoqjUHE-xff/preview
 ---